teaguexiao/agentcore-on-aws-demo/readme.md

 ### Required Accounts & Services

 1. **AWS Account** with access to:
-   - Amazon Bedrock (Claude 3.7/4 Sonnet models)
+   - Amazon Bedrock (Claude 4/4.5 Sonnet models)
    - IAM for role management
-   - Optional: Lambda, EC2 for additional sandbox types

 2. **Python 3.11+** installed on your system